cortexproject/cortex/docs/architecture.md

 The query frontend queuing mechanism is used to:

-* Ensure that large queries - that could cause an out-of-memory (OOM) error in the querier - will be retried on failure.
+* Ensure that large queries &mdash; that could cause an out-of-memory (OOM) error in the querier &mdash; will be retried on failure.
 This allows administrators to under-provision memory for queries, or optimistically run more small queries in parallel, which helps to reduce the TCO.
 * Prevent multiple large requests from being convoyed on a single querier by distributing them across all queriers using a first-in/first-out queue (FIFO).
 * Prevent a single tenant from denial-of-service-ing (DOSing) other tenants by fairly scheduling queries between tenants.